-Before launching a subscription-based, you must identify, what is it that you want to accomplish through subscription?
-Revenue or profit or market share growth?
+Before launching a subscription-based model, you must identify what is it that you want to accomplish through subscription.
+Do you want revenue or profit or market share growth?

-Upon adopting this business model, you will have to define these goals.
-This helps ensure you’re building the best pricing strategy possible for your specific goals.
-It might not make sense now, but think about it – recurring revenue in the form of monthly or annual fees, will have an impact on the long-term financials and strategy of your business.
+Upon adopting the subscription business model, you will have to define these goals.
+This helps ensure you are building the best pricing strategy possible for your specific goals.
+It might not make sense now, but think about it – a recurring revenue model in the form of monthly or annual fees will have an impact on the long-term financials and strategy of your business.

-Once businesses define the goals, you will be able to build your buyer personas and create an effective pricing strategy.
+Once businesses define their goals, they will be able to build their buyer personas and create an effective pricing strategy.

 2. Increase acquisition with a better experience